Bootstrapping mirror pairs: The beginning of the end: Beyond Dynkin mirror pairs: sunshine quivers

-This systematic construction process, which builds a complex theory from simpler, well-understood components, allows us to propose and verify new 3d mirror pairs that would otherwise be difficult to discover or analyse.
+This systematic construction process, which builds a complex theory from simpler, well-understood components, allows us to propose and verify new 3D mirror pairs that would otherwise be difficult to discover or analyze.